Calix (NYSE:CALX) Releases Q1 2022 Earnings Guidance

 Calix (NYSE:CALX) updated its first quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.160-$0.210 for the period, compared to the Thomson Reuters consensus estimate of $0.150.
 The company issued revenue guidance of $174 million-$180 million, compared to the consensus revenue estimate of $164.22 million.

-Several research firms have commented on CALX.
-Barrington Research upped their target price on shares of Calix from $58.00 to $73.00 and gave the stock an outperform rating in a research report on Tuesday, October 26th.
-Westpark Capital upped their target price on shares of Calix from $70.00 to $90.00 and gave the stock a buy rating in a research report on Wednesday, November 17th.
-TheStreet cut shares of Calix from a b rating to a c rating in a research report on Thursday, January 27th.
-Jefferies Financial Group upped their target price on shares of Calix from $58.00 to $74.00 and gave the stock a buy rating in a research report on Thursday, October 21st.
-Finally, Zacks Investment Research upgraded shares of Calix from a sell rating to a buy rating and set a $56.00 price objective for the company in a report on Wednesday, February 2nd.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $59.88.
+A number of research analysts recently issued reports on the company.
+Westpark Capital lifted their target price on Calix from $70.00 to $90.00 and gave the company a buy rating in a report on Wednesday, November 17th.
+Jefferies Financial Group lifted their target price on Calix from $58.00 to $74.00 and gave the company a buy rating in a report on Thursday, October 21st.
+Needham & Company LLC lifted their target price on Calix from $55.00 to $73.00 and gave the company a buy rating in a report on Wednesday, October 27th.
+TheStreet lowered Calix from a b rating to a c rating in a report on Thursday, January 27th.
+Finally, Craig Hallum upgraded Calix from a hold rating to a buy rating and set a $55.00 price target on the stock in a research note on Friday, January 28th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat, Calix currently has a consensus rating of Buy and a consensus target price of $59.88.

-In other news, Director Donald J. Listwin purchased 10,000 shares of Calix stock in a transaction that occurred on Friday, February 4th.
-The stock was acquired at an average price of $50.94 per share, for a total transaction of $509,400.00.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Shane Todd Marshall Eleniak sold 25,000 shares of the company’s stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $72.52, for a total transaction of $1,813,000.00.
-The disclosure for this sale can be found here.
-Insiders have sold 75,000 shares of company stock valued at $4,750,250 over the last 90 days.
-16.64% of the stock is currently owned by insiders.
+In other Calix news, EVP Shane Todd Marshall Eleniak sold 25,000 shares of the business’s stock in a transaction on Tuesday, January 18th.
+The stock was sold at an average price of $52.77, for a total value of $1,319,250.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Donald J. Listwin purchased 10,000 shares of the business’s stock in a transaction on Friday, February 4th.
+The stock was acquired at an average price of $50.94 per share, with a total value of $509,400.00.
+The disclosure for this purchase can be found here.
+16.64% of the stock is currently owned by corporate insiders.

-Several large investors have recently modified their holdings of CALX.
-Morgan Stanley lifted its position in shares of Calix by 553.0% in the 2nd quarter.
-Morgan Stanley now owns 140,859 shares of the communications equipment provider’s stock valued at $6,692,000 after acquiring an additional 119,289 shares in the last quarter.
-Millennium Management LLC lifted its position in shares of Calix by 562.9% in the 3rd quarter.
-Millennium Management LLC now owns 39,107 shares of the communications equipment provider’s stock valued at $1,933,000 after acquiring an additional 33,208 shares in the last quarter.
-BNP Paribas Arbitrage SA lifted its position in Calix by 445.9% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 11,081 shares of the communications equipment provider’s stock worth $548,000 after buying an additional 9,051 shares in the last quarter.
-JPMorgan Chase & Co. lifted its position in Calix by 15.7% in the 4th quarter.
-JPMorgan Chase & Co. now owns 51,160 shares of the communications equipment provider’s stock worth $4,091,000 after buying an additional 6,955 shares in the last quarter.
-Finally, LPL Financial LLC lifted its position in Calix by 87.9% in the 3rd quarter.
-LPL Financial LLC now owns 9,965 shares of the communications equipment provider’s stock worth $493,000 after buying an additional 4,661 shares in the last quarter.
-Institutional investors and hedge funds own 79.06% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Royal Bank of Canada increased its holdings in shares of Calix by 30.5% during the 2nd quarter.
+Royal Bank of Canada now owns 3,746 shares of the communications equipment provider’s stock worth $178,000 after buying an additional 876 shares during the last quarter.
+Guggenheim Capital LLC acquired a new stake in shares of Calix during the 4th quarter worth $259,000.
+LPL Financial LLC increased its holdings in shares of Calix by 87.9% during the 3rd quarter.
+LPL Financial LLC now owns 9,965 shares of the communications equipment provider’s stock worth $493,000 after buying an additional 4,661 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of Calix by 445.9% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 11,081 shares of the communications equipment provider’s stock worth $548,000 after buying an additional 9,051 shares during the last quarter.
+Finally, Millennium Management LLC increased its holdings in shares of Calix by 562.9% during the 3rd quarter.
+Millennium Management LLC now owns 39,107 shares of the communications equipment provider’s stock worth $1,933,000 after buying an additional 33,208 shares during the last quarter.
+Institutional investors own 79.06% of the company’s stock.

 Calix, Inc provides cloud and software platforms, systems and services required to realize the unified access network.
 The firm offers broadband communications access systems and software for fiber and copper-based network architectures that enable communications service providers to transform their networks and connect to their residential and business subscribers.